 Other herbs used in tobacco mixes include Sage, Marshmallow leaf, Mullein, White Horehound, Skullcap, Lavender, Peppermint, Uva Ursi, Damiana and Thyme.
 Some people also use chamomile flowers, rose petals and cloves for a pleasantly fragrant smoke.

-Tip 3: For a faster herbal tobacco simply soak them in honey (the runny type) overnight and leave the mixture to dry out the next day.
+- For a faster herbal tobacco simply soak the herbs in honey (the runny type) overnight and leave the mixture to dry out the next day.

 - You can buy Dried Herbs for Herbal Tobacco at our online shop!

 References: Hedley C. and Shaw N, Herbal Remedies, Paragon Bristol 1996